kyma-incubator/compass/docs/tenants-aggregator/01-overview.md

 ### API Security
 The Subscription API is called from an external system.
 The Security configuration is managed as ORY Oathkeeper rule [here](https://github.com/kyma-incubator/compass/blob/main/chart/compass/charts/gateway/templates/oathkeeper-authenticator-rules.yaml), and the current scenario uses the JWT Gateway endpoint.
-The validation on the Tenants Aggregator side is only for one scope in the token - `Callback`.
+The validation on Tenants Aggregator side is only for one scope in the token - `Callback`.
+The scope is configurable via an environment variable.